AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release 11983 {#release-11983}

-Summarized below are the continuous improvements for maintenance release 11983, which was publicly released on May X, 2023.
+Summarized below are the continuous improvements for maintenance release 11983, which was publicly released on May 17, 2023.
 This maintenance release is an update from previous maintenance release 11873.

 Feature enablement for this maintenance release will provide you with the full feature set.
 See the [current release notes](/help/release-notes/release-notes-cloud/release-notes-current.md) for full details.